Call us / WhatsApp:

-We suggest prior to trekking to ensure you are in good health and have consulted with your GP.
-However, it is recommended prior to departing that walking training be done so you have the most enjoyable time while trekking.
+We suggest before trekking to ensure you are in good health and have consulted with your GP.
+However, it is recommended before departing that walking training be done so you have the most enjoyable time while trekking.
 Please feel free to contact us.

 Many people suffer from mild symptoms of AMS (ACUTE MOUNTAIN SICKNESS)